sahibjotsaggu/MEAN/README.md

 # MEAN

-This repository is meant as a basic templates for MEAN stack projects.
+This repository is meant as a basic template for MEAN stack projects.

 To run the code, follow these instructions: